Agoric/agoric-sdk/README.md

 $ npm install
 ```

-Make shell aliases for `ag-chain-cosmos` and `ag-cosmos-helper`.
+Make shell aliases as below.
 Note that the `$PWD` variable must be the absolute path to the current cosmic-swingset directory:

 ```
 alias ag-chain-cosmos=$PWD/lib/ag-chain-cosmos